-Getting Ready For The Big One- The Great Ishioka Festival (Ishioka no Omatsuri, 石岡のおまつり) which will be held this coming Saturday, Sunday and Monday- and some pics of the event!
+Getting Ready For The Big One- The Great Ishioka Festival (Ishioka no Omatsuri, 石岡のおまつり) which will be held today, Sunday and Monday- and some pics of the event!

 By Avi Landau

 Whenever I mention going to the Ishioka Festival to Japanese friends in Tsukuba, especially those whose families have lived in this area for generations, they strongly warn me off with- ” its too dangerous- you`d better be careful “- etc…

 As you might expect I pay no heed to their advice, as the 3-day festival is my favorite in all of Japan.
 Yes, there ARE occassional fights and drunken brawls, and it certainly DOES seem a tad precarious for all of the kids, not to mention the infants, who have to be snapped up suddenly out of the paths of oncoming floats and the stampeding frenzy of revelers that accompanies them.

 In fact, I nothing stops me (and it would take a REAL emergency!), I never miss it!

 The Ishioka Festival always seems to me a reflection of Japans volcanic and highly seismic nature.
 Throughout the year Ishioka City is a sleepy backwater, rusting away as its former glory days slip further into the past (today`s city now lies on the ruins of what was the provincial capital ( KOKUFU) of this region more than 1,000 years ago).
 The people are for most of the year round as reserved and polite as any Kanto Region Japanese and surely would not usually show much passion.

 When the middle of September rolls around, however, all the pent up primeval energies erupt,especially on the second day of the 3-day bacchanalian bonanza.